creativetechnologylab/python-for-beginners/README.md

 ### Debugging

-### Working with Git
+### Using VS Code with Git

 ## Feedback

-Feel free to create an [issue](https://github.com/creativetechnologylab/python-for-beginners/issues) if you spot a mistake, want to see something added, etc.
+Feel free to create an [issue](https://github.com/creativetechnologylab/python-for-beginners/issues) if you spot a mistake, want to see something added or changed, etc.